Young people want to know what they need to do and what we need to do collectively to address climate change.

 You might also like to play with the simple climate model at en-Roads, explore options for reducing climate change

-If we are warned about what Climate Change will do to our planet, what are we doing to stop it?
+If we are warned about what climate change will do to our planet, what are we doing to fix it?

 If everyone in the world was vegan, how would that help Climate Change?